 It is interesting how sometimes people go to training and they take the most awesome notes.
 They make colour charts, underline keywords, draw mind maps and create notes that any PhD would be proud of.
 Then, when they get back home, they take those notes and they put them on the dusty note shelf.
 Next to all the other notes they took of courses gone by.
 Courses where they had every intention to take some form of action, but it seems life just got in the way and things slipped.
 On the other hand, the next person who did the same course, actually took those skills they learnt and created wonderful change in their life.
 The responsibility for change lies with the person who wants the change.

 We have created a free coaching course that you can take.
 The course is simply an introduction and yet can help you tremendously if you follow the exercises.
 The course is simply a course.
 It is neither good, nor bad.
 It is what you do with it that matters.
+Similarly, if you would like to take the full online NLP and coaching course.

 The product is only as good as you make it.